 Answer: Column

-- In the early 1970s, Donald D. Chamberlin and Raymond F. Boyce developed a database management server that was originally called Structured English Query English, but is known by which 3-letter name to today’s programmers?
+6. In the early 1970s, Donald D. Chamberlin and Raymond F. Boyce developed a database management server that was originally called Structured English Query Language but is known by what 3-letter name to today’s programmers?

 Answer: SQL